TugrahanGT/tugrahangt.github.io/content/english/sections/testimonial.md

 ---
 enable: true
-title: "What Customers Are Saying About triple-ID"
+title: "What Customers Are Saying About tugrahangt"
 description: "Don't just take our word for it - hear from some of our satisfied customers!
-Check out some of our testimonials below to see what others are saying about triple-ID."
+Check out some of our testimonials below to see what others are saying about tugrahangt."

 # Testimonials
 testimonials: